 Seasoning Tips

-• If you have a more complex rub, add spices and dried herbs like garlic powder, onion powder, paprika, chili powder, thyme, oregano, marjoram, rosemary, and sage.
+• If using a more complex rub, add dried herbs and spices like garlic powder, onion powder, paprika, chili powder, thyme, oregano, marjoram, rosemary, and sage.

-• Please note: Season with less salt if you are planning to brine the chops beforehand.
+• Please note: Season the pork chops with less salt if you plan to brine them beforehand.

 Types of Pork Chops and How to Grill Them